irodionr/logs-to-sheet/README.md

 # logs-to-sheet

-A small program that uploads logs from logs.tf into a google spreadsheet.
+A small program that uploads logs from logs.tf into a Google Sheet

 ## Setup